SmashHits/SmashHits/docs/index.md

 noob coder who cannot do any thing :(

-i decided to put big boy pants on and make a page off of github (github.com)
+i decided to put big boy pants on and make a page off of [github](https://github.com/)

 ### about me

-i enjoy making music, scratch (scratch.mit.edu/users/smashbrosyeah) coding, drawing, and much more :)
+i enjoy making music, [scratch](https://scratch.mit.edu/users/smashbrosyeah/) coding, drawing, and much more :)

 ### Jekyll